da03/criticize_text_generation/README.md

 pip install --editable .
 ```

-In particular, we use the training script in `examples/legacy`:
+In particular, we use the training script `examples/legacy/run_language_modeling.py`:

 ```
 cd examples/legacy